This small batch peanut butter cookie recipe makes delicious soft cookies full of peanut butter flavor.

 Peanut butter cookies are such a classic.
-The perfect peanut butter cookie is crispy on the edges and soft in the middle with a sort of melt-in-the-mouth texture.
-It's sweet and a little bit salty.
+The perfect peanut butter cookie is crispy on the edges and soft in the middle with a melt-in-the-mouth texture.
+It’s sweet and a little bit salty and the perfect balance.
+This small batch recipe makes just 9 cookies, perfect for a peanut butter craving.

 Ingredients

-Find the actual ingredient amounts for these homemade peanut butter cookies listed in the printable recipe card at the bottom of this post.
+Find the ingredient amounts for this small batch of peanut butter cookies listed in the printable recipe card at the bottom of this post.

 - All-purpose flour.